Road Map to Effective Online Personalization: A Complete Guide To Create Online Personalized Experience

 If you want to make your personalization effective, make sure to get a solid idea about customers’ habits, expectations and challenges first.

-Are you even ready to implement a personalization strategy
+Are you even ready to implement the online personalization strategy

 The worst thing a marketer can do is blindingly follow a trend.
 Before you dip your toes into the murky water of “personalization” you better be sure it is worth it.
 And it’s pretty easy to find out.
 All you need to do is answer these questions: